The fashion industry has been making headlines in the last few years, and not for the right reasons.

 Calls for more inclusive sizing and scandalous exposés on working conditions have put the biggest brands in the spotlight.
 Even more disturbing is the recent news of how harmful the industry is to the environment.
 From the production line to the landfill, the desire for cheap clothes is almost as big of a danger to the planet as mass farming.
 Carbon Dioxide emissions, shrinking water supplies, and unprecedented cotton production are just a few of the concerns scientists have uncovered.

 And it’s not just experts that have started to notice the pitfalls.
 The term “fast fashion” used to represent affordable brands that chased catwalk trends, but now it has come to mean something far more sinister.
 Some have blamed late-stage capitalism, whereas others have turned on online shopping giants.
 In any case, it is important to note that fast fashion cannot sustain itself, especially without demand.
-This means that, whether we like it or not, we do bear some responsibility on how we shop.
+This means that, whether we like it or not, we do bear some responsibility for how we shop.

 As with most things, this is much easier said than done.
 You might be thinking, what can I do that will actually help?
 You might not believe it, but every small change makes a difference.
 It can take practice and a lot of patience; at the end of the day, this is a lifestyle change.
 But don’t panic — here are four easy alternative ways to shop, without compromising on style and cost.